-So it always needs to be clear that what is your target audience because if your app is far more oriented towards the United States audience obviously you might want to get with iOS development and not with Android.
+So it always needs to be clear what is your target audience because if your app is far more oriented towards the United States audience you might want to get with iOS development and not with Android.

 Android users are far less in the United States.

 On the other hand, you might want to get started with Android development because the Android base is quite heavy in Asian countries but iOS is getting popular now but still, the user base of iOS is far less.

 So depending on where your user base is you might want to launch that app.